 It’s the day of reckoning and atonement for all party jocks and Carnival revelers.
 The “Season of Fools” has come to an end.
 For many Christians and non-Christians, it’s the start of the 40-day repentance and fasting period.
 Goodbye to candies, Koelsch beer, and costumes.
 Hello to lean and healthy herring dishes, meatless meals, and mineral water.

 So, it is just natural, that in the midnight hours between Shrove Tuesday and Ash Wednesday, there must be one last occasion to raise the glasses before the Lenten season of fastening and purification begins.
 In Cologne this occasion is the burning of the “Nubbel.”

-The “Nubbel” is a life-size straw doll that hangs in front of many traditional neighborhood pubs and symbolizes all those little sins that Carnival fans committed during wild days and nights of the past week.
+The “Nubbel” is a life-size straw doll that hangs outside and above the front entrance of many traditional neighborhood pubs and symbolizes all those little sins that Carnival fans committed during wild days and nights of the past week.
 The booze, kisses with strangers, the occasional fling, the headaches, and hangovers all will come home to roost and repentance is required.
 So, all sins are forgiven when the “Nubbel” is burned.
 If you happen to be in Cologne or other German Carnival capitals, here is where to go.